lin-tianyu/project-page-template/README.md

 ## My workflow
 1. Use this template to create a repo;
 2. Add the code I'm working on into this repo, and keep developing;
-3. To prepare for a double-blinded review after finishing the paper:
+3. To prepare for a **double-blinded review process** after finishing the paper:
   - Update `index.html` for the project page (already anonymized);
   - Anonymize the repo via [Anonymous Github](https://anonymous.4open.science/).
 5. Update authors/institutions/code/pdfs after acceptance.